Jaisuntbiji/Rule-Engine-with-AST/README.md

 download Link:https://dev.mysql.com/downloads/mysql/

-step 2:Open Mysql command line login to it.
+step 2:Open Mysql command line and login to it.

 step 3:create a Database and use